 - Area can comfortably accommodate all three wheel sports.
-An existing BMX track is already constructed in the park as well as a children's playground and Basketball keyway. - The proposed site is situated between 2 active reserves, one of which doubles as a school oval. - No landform impediments, enabling ease of construction. - The site is easily accessible by buses. - Buffer zones comprise of trees, roads and at least 150 metres it the nearest residents minimising any intrusive noise and lights. - Woodvale is regarded as a "hotspot" for anti-social behaviour, however Chichester Park is not recognised as an area in which this type of behaviour is always present.
+An existing BMX track is already constructed in the park as well as a children's playground and Basketball kevway. - The proposed site is situated between 2 active reserves, one of which doubles as a school oval. - · No landform impediments, enabling ease of construction. - The site is easily accessible by buses. - Buffer zones comprise of trees, roads and at least 150 metres it the nearest residents minimising any intrusive noise and lights.
+Woodvale is regarded as a "hotspoor" for anti-social behaviour, however Chichester Park - Woodvale is regarded as a "hotspof" for anti-social behaviour, however Chichester Park is not recognised as an area in which this type of behaviour is always present.
 The main areas include the high school, library, tennis courts and the Woodvale shops nearest to Whitfords Avenue. - There is a good buffer zone (trees) for residents